|Ed Wood (maybe) tackles the immigration issue in 1956's Wetbacks. Sorry about that title, folks.|

 |Scofflaws: Bodine (John Hoyt) and Ortega (Harold Peary).|

 Take its structure.
 Though the plot is largely concerned with boat captain Jim Benson, there is a framing story about the U.S. Department of Immigration and its diligent efforts to curb illegal immigration from Mexico.
 In practice, this means that we spend a fair amount of screen time with square-jawed, suit-wearing men who discuss the plot while sitting in very dull, nondescript offices with maps on the wall.
-Ed Wood, of course, structured many of his films and novels as police procedurals, and he frequently had cutaways to government and military officials, too.
+Ed Wood structured many of his films and novels as police procedurals, and he frequently had cutaways to government and military officials, too.
 So the "immigration department" scenes from Wetbacks, though not as quirky, have a vaguely Plan 9-esque feel to them.

 Ed's frequent muse, alcohol, is another important motif in the film.
 The character of Karl Shanks seems to be a boozer, and he even sabotages poor Jim's boat by pouring beer in the gas tank.
 Later, Jim and Sally really get to know each other over drinks while stranded in Delgado.
 Until his last few years, when he just had his hooch delivered from the nearby Pla-Boy liquor store to his grungy "Yucca Flats" apartment, Ed Wood was a prodigious barfly.
 His characters spent a lot of time at bars, too, especially the hard-drinking folks in the Stephen Apostolof films of the 1970s.